patriciogonzalezvivo/eyeo16/README.md

 Note:
-**change the stroke color to something bright and add jitter to the locations so all the people display** This are some of the people that have join this project collaborating donating time and effort helping others to learn.
+**change the stroke color to something bright and add jitter to the locations so all the people display** These are some of the people who have joined this project, donating time and effort to help others learn.

-I just so **thanksful** to them.
+I'm just so **thankful** to them.

-They had translate the book of shaders to Japanise, Korean, Spanish and French.
-The italian translation is on the way.
+They've translated the book of shaders to Japanese, Korean, Spanish and French.
+The Italian translation is on the way.

-Also talking to them is bringing new voices.
-I have this feeling that **the project start having a life in it's own**.
+Also talking to them is bringing new voices to the project.
+I have this feeling that the book is starting to have a life of its own.

 --